ziemsky/swagger-codegen/samples/client/petstore/csharp/SwaggerClient/docs/UserApi.md

         public void main()
         {
             var apiInstance = new UserApi();
-            var username = username_example;  // string | The name that needs to be deleted
+            var username = "username_example";  // string | The name that needs to be deleted

             try
             {